ALEeMAYAyt/ALEeMAYA-Client-BE/README.md

 # ALEeMAYA-Client-BE
-the repository of ALEeMAYA Client for bedrock edition v1
+the repository of ALEeMAYA Client for Bedrock Edition V1